In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 I don't know how we'd spend money at an orgy, but you get the drift.

-The point is Republican liberalism doesn't work electorally either.
+The point is, Republican liberalism doesn't work electorally either.

-Anyway, Bob, I understand your angst.
+Anyway, Bob, I understand you're angst.

-Kurt in White Bear Lake, Minnesota, you're on the Rush Limbaugh program.
+Kurt in White Bear Lake, Minnesota.

 Hi.